 The case for renting a mountaineering boot

-For a lot of people, investing in mountaineering boots is a serious expenditure.
+For a lot of people, investing in alpine mountaineering boots is a serious expenditure.
 Good boots are not cheap and in this category, you definitely get what you pay for.
-So if you are taking a short course or doing a ‘bucket list’ type trip and maybe aren’t sure if you will ever do something like that again, renting boots is probably your best option.
+So, if you are taking a short course or doing a ‘bucket list’ type trip and maybe aren’t sure if you will ever do something like that again, renting alpine mountaineering boots is probably your best option.

-The downside is that the first time your feet are the boot, you likely have a heavy pack on and need to do a lot of uphill walking.
+The downside to a mountaineering boot rental is that the first time your feet are in the boots, you likely have a heavy pack on and need to do a lot of uphill walking.
 This is the perfect breeding ground for blisters.
 Blisters can completely end a trip for you.
 Whether it’s the pain or the risk of infections from open wounds, blisters have been responsible for shortened trips and even serious evacuations.

 We recommend you have a variety of hiking socks to try with your rental boots and pick the ones that aren’t so thick they constrain your foot or so thin that you have play in the heel.
 Once again, proactively taping for blisters in common spots, such as your heals, is a good idea.
 Managing any hotspots that do form with blister tape right away can be the difference between a successful trip and a nightmare.
 If you have abnormally wide or narrow feet, heel spurs or corns, these can add to any discomfort and should be watched closely and pre taped.
 Clients usually run into trouble when they don’t want to be the one to stop and hold up the group by addressing a budding blister but this is definitely the best way to go.

 So what is a good quality mountaineering boot appropriate for the Canadian Rockies?